notimetoplay/voxeldesc/README.md

 As of 2014-10-25, VoxelDesc is starting to look like a complete app.
 Bugs and limitations undoubtedly remain.

 (This repository is a manually updated mirror.
-Don't expect the commit history to make much sense.)
+Don't expect the commit history to make much sense.
+For details, see [the project homepage](http://claudeb.itch.io/voxeldesc) and the [development blog](http://notimetoplay.org/).)